 We caught up with Austin in 2014 and he told us about how he felt about his career and some personal highlights.
 “My first moment of pride was simply my very first match.
 I worked hard to be able to fulfill that goal of actually becoming a professional wrestler.
 From there I would have many other memorable moments such as winning the ROH World Title on two occasions, and coming back to TNA Impact Wrestling and capturing the X-Division, World Heavyweight, and Tag-Team Championships all within two years of returning there.”

 In 2016 he was announced as a new signing for WWE, where he moved to face new challenges (read more here).
-Soon after he left WWE and in 2018 retruned to the ring with Impact Wrestling, winning the World title (read more here).
+Soon after he left WWE and in 2018 returned to the ring with Impact Wrestling, winning the World title (read more here).
 In March 2018 he won the Grand Championship, making him the fifth man ever to win the Grand Slam (more here).